|

 the couch had been riffled through,

-papers that were
+papers that were mostly about

-mostly about Horowitz's legal cases
+Horowitz's legal cases although

-although Vitale's purse was
+Vitale's purse was left untouched.

-left untouched.
-There is a single drop
+There is a single, passive drop

-of blood on one piece of
+of blood on one piece of paper

 by the couch that criminalists noted

-to be of interest, likely it
+to be of interest because it likely

-the perpetrator.
+came from the perpetrator.
+Curiously

 When

-officers arrived, Daniel
+responding officers arrived, Daniel

 Horowitz almost immediately claims his